The Divine Library

-Educed to a greater certainty, might spread further, remain longer and be transmitted to distant places and ages more pure and entire than they possibly could have been by report and tradition.
+Educed to greater certainty, might spread further, remain longer, and be transmitted to distant places and ages more pure and entire than they possibly could have been by report and tradition.

-The Holy Bible has been called divine writings, Scriptures, the God-inspired Scriptures, the Oracles of God, the Law of the Lord, the Word of God and the Word of Christ, just to mention a few.
-It is a Divine library, reaching every verity of human record.
+The Holy Bible has been called divine writings, Scriptures, the God-inspired Scriptures, the Oracles of God, the Law of the Lord, the Word of God, and the Word of Christ, just to mention a few.
+It is a Divine library, reaching every variety of human records.

 The Bible is God's truth, and that truth is given on several levels.
 The foundation is historic truth, the record of facts and words that involve real people and real events.

 From these facts, we learn doctrinal truth concerning God, man, sin, salvation, and a host of other subjects.
 Of course, the end result must be practical truth for we get God's blessing by doing His Word and not simply by learning.
 Learning must lead to living.

 The Bible was written for the heart as well as for the mind and will, which is where devotional truth comes in.
 When we allow the scripture to speak to us personally, we are being taught by the Spirit of God.

 Charles Haddon Spurgeon, the famous British preacher said, "No scripture is of private interpretation: no text has spent itself upon the person who received it.
 God's comforts are like wells, which no man or set of men can drain dry, however, mightily may their thirst."

 The Bible as a whole may be considered a great panorama, yet without the defects of a panorama; for as great as it is, it has but one point of a site from beginning to end, as a long panorama cannot have.
 Christ is the Alpha and Omega: the all and all.